alx01011/comment_remover/README.md

 ## Usage

 Currently input is read from `stdin` and output is written to `stdout`.
-This can be easily changed, if needed but for what I needed it for, this was enough.
+This can be easily changed if needed but for what I originally created it for, this was sufficient.

-Run `./comment_remover < <input_file> > <output_file>` to remove comments from the input file and write the output to the output file.
+Run `./comment_remover < (input_file) > (output_file)` to remove comments from the input file and write the output to the output file.